We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Due to the range of possible causes, anyone experiencing burning eyes should speak with a doctor as soon as possible.
 The cause and severity of this symptom will determine the treatment options.

 In this article, we look at the causes, diagnosis, and treatment of burning eyes.

 People often refer to stinging or irritation of the eyes as burning eyes.
 Common causes of burning eyes include:

 - a gritty sensation as though something is in the eye

 Also known as allergic conjunctivitis, eye allergies occur when irritating substances get into the eye.
 The body responds to these substances by producing histamines, which can cause burning eyes.

-Other symptoms of eye allergies include:
+Other possible symptoms of eye allergies include:

 - itching of the eyes

-In addition to burning eyes, symptoms include:
+In addition to burning eyes, the symptoms may include:

 - light sensitivity